PACE program prepares future STEM leaders | The Lighthouse

 Stantec also worked on the mechanical engineering design for the new Arts Precinct on the Macquarie campus, so has close ties with the University.

-Stephen Meleady is an Associate Director at Stantec and says assessing candidates for a graduate position is often challenging given there is little or no job experience to consider.
+Stephen Meleady, Director, Building Services at Stantec says assessing candidates for a graduate position is often challenging given there is little or no job experience to consider.
 For graduates like John, completing an internship gives them an edge over other candidates.

 “When hiring a graduate I look for a candidate who is eager to learn and take on new challenges, has a strong work ethic and good communication skills,” says Stephen.